Ansonia Clock Company: The peak years

 The New York factory burnt down in 1880 - the loss was reported to be $750,000 with only $395,000 insured.
+1,200 became unemployed.

 The company rebuilt the factory on the same site, and reopened the expanded factory in 1881, with capacity to exceed that of the Connecticut factory - which closed completely in 1883.
 By 1886, the company had sales offices in New York, Chicago and London, and more than 225 different clock models were being manufactured.
 The prosperous and debt-free Ansonia Clock Company reported having an inventory worth $600,000 and receivables valued at $250,000.
 In 1904, Ansonia added non-jeweled watches to their line, and produced an estimated ten million of these by 1929.

 In 1899, Phelps's grandson William Earle Dodge Stokes commissioned architect Paul E. Duboy to build the "greatest and grandest hotel in Manhattan, New York."
 New York's first air conditioned building, the Ansonia Hotel still stands at 2107 Broadway, albeit as a condominium apartment block.

-Downfall
+Decline

 In early 1914, just before World War I, Ansonia was producing 440 different models.
 However, the novelty clock became subject to fierce competition.
 As Ansonia's strongest selling line, rather than maintain profit, Ansonia attempted to gain volume by offering clocks at "old pricing".

 This tactic racked up huge debts, and by 1920 the number of models was down to 136 models, and 47 by 1927.
 In 1926, the company sold its Brooklyn warehouse, but this could not stem the inevitable.
 In 1929, the majority of the timekeeping machinery and tooling was sold to the Soviet government's US trading company Amtorg, just before the stock market crash.
 The parts, machinery and key skilled workers were shipped out of the USA to form the basis, along with the remains of a watch company purchased a year later, of the clock and watch industry in Moscow such as Poljot and Sekonda.

 In 1969, the rights to the name, trademarks, and goodwill were transferred to Ansonia Clock Co., Inc., Lynnwood, Washington.

 Ansonia closed in 2006, after 155 years of operation.